eric-klimowich/bootcamp-prep-part-2-2024/homework/functions-practice.md

----
----

-- How do we want them to complete/submiit this? by forking and cloning the repo? or by using codepen?

-- This homework has 5 function exercises and 5 control flow exercies.
-Just a note, question 10 will be a level up since it requires a nested loop.

----
----

-[header tk]

 # Functions and Control Flow Practice

 The purpose of this exercise is to practice working with functions.
 Think of it